szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 [...]
 ```

-Furthermore, we can do other filtering, i.e. generating a BED file (that we can feed into samtools to get a
+Furthermore, we can do other filtering with awk, i.e. generating a BED file from VCF (that we can feed into
-[subset of a large BAM](#bam-subset-)) with locations that are around the breakpoints of a reported fusions
+samtools to get a [subset of a large BAM](#bam-subset-)) with locations that are around the breakpoints of
-on chromosome 7:
+a reported fusions on chromosome 7:
 ```
 $ awk '/gene_fusion/ && $1~/chr7/ {print $1"\t"$2-1000"\t"$2+1000}' Manta.somaticSV.vcf.snpEff.ann.vcf
 chr7    6025350 6027350